About ECHO OEM

 • consultations with other ECHO programs in Ontario and patient advocates to determine criteria for presenting patient cases and guidance recommendations for primary care providers.

-Over the course of the pilot, the ECHO OEM research team will be conducting an evaluation of the feasibility and acceptability of ECHO OEM in Ontario.
+The ECHO OEM research team will be conducting an evaluation of the feasibility and acceptability of ECHO OEM in Ontario.
 In particular, the team will assess the ability of the program to:

 • increase capacity of health-care professionals in primary care settings to manage patients with work-related injuries or illnesses and environmental exposures